MetaIdea/OpenDroneProject/README.md

 The drone controller website works on any browser so we have universal compatibility for all smartphones and pc's.
 On a smartphone the website can be controlled vertically like a gamepad thanks to proper button positioning.

-So essentially the OpenDroneProject can help to turn a cheap china drone into a professional high cost autonomous drone.
+So essentially the OpenDroneProject can help to turn a cheap china drone into a professional high cost autonomous drone allowing features like waypoint missions and auto follow me mode.

 # Case